 For vegetarians and vegans though, this holiday can come with even more stressful family encounters than the average Thursday afternoon dinner.
 How many tofurkey jokes can you possibly be expected to put up with?
 How many times did you explain to Uncle Dave last year that no, you won’t eat just the stuffing with chicken broth in it?
 Are you ready to watch everyone eat while you fill up on rolls and pumpkin pie?

 The Better Plan

-Here’s a list of 5 of our favorite vegan and vegetarian delivery options that are sure to impress even the most carnivorous family member.
+Here’s a list of our favorite vegan and vegetarian delivery options that are sure to impress even the most carnivorous family member.

 1. Sun Basket’s Tempeh Sloppy Joes